Edward Rigby (physician)

-Edward Rigby (1747–1821) was an English physician, writer, and local politician.
+Edward Rigby (27 December 1747 – 27 October 1821) was an English physician, writer, and local politician.

 Life

 The son of John Rigby, by his wife Sarah (d.
 1773), daughter of John Taylor, he was born at Chowbent, Lancashire, on 27 December 1747.

 One of his sisters married Dr. Caleb Hillier Parry, and became the mother of Sir William Edward Parry.

-Educated at Norwich School and Warrington Academy, Rigby was apprenticed in 1762 to David Martineau, surgeon, of Norwich, and then studied in London.
+Educated at Norwich School and Warrington Academy, Rigby was apprenticed in 1762 to David Martineau (1726–1768), surgeon, of Norwich.
+He then studied in London.
 Admitted a member of the Corporation of Surgeons on 4 May 1769, he married in the same year, and settled in Norwich.